nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 router.put("/updateDebut/:id", updateDebut);
 ```

 Make sure to test it with Postman by making the PUT request to `localhost:3001/api/updateDebut/:id`.
 You will need to have Mongo Compass open to grab the `_id` of a debut in order to target it properly.
-Also make sure that the properties `debut` and `debutYear` are in the body of the request.
+Also make sure that the properties `debut` and `year` are in the body of the request.

 Once it works, let's move on to the front-end so that a user can use this update functionality.